- Working with synchronized data

 ---|---|

 User field | Select field / custom field which contains user.
-It can be also Text Field but it’s necessary to store userName. |
+Assignee, Reporter, User Picker (single user), or User Picker (multiple users).
+It can also be a Text field but it’s necessary to store the userName attribute. |

 Parameter | Description |